cnobles/iGUIDE/docs/usage.rst

   analyzed by the iGUIDE software.
 It is recommened to pass complete sequencing files to iGUIDE rather than demultiplexing prior to analysis.

-``Demulti_Dir``
-  Path to the directory containing demultiplexed sequence data.
-This is still under development and may present with bugs.

 SampleInfo formating
 """"""""""""""""""""